What are autoimmune blistering diseases in the eye?

 - Madarosis (loss of eyelashes)

-- Trichiasis (inversion of eyelashes towards the eyeball).
+- Trichiasis (the eyelashes are turned towards the eyeball).

 Epithelial defects of the cornea may progress to ulceration, scarring, and secondary bacterial infection.
 End-stage ocular involvement is characterised by: